Universal supercritical thermodynamics for black holes: Acknowledgments

-\textbf{Acknowledgments.}-- This work was partly supported by the National Natural Science Foundation of China Grants No.\,12122513, No.\,12075298, and 12447101.
-Y.J. acknowledges funding from Wenzhou Institute (Grant WIUCASICTP2022).
-We acknowledge the use of the High Performance Cluster at Institute of Theoretical Physics, Chinese Academy of Sciences.
+\textbf{Funding: }This work was partly supported by the National Natural Science Foundation of China Grants No.\,12525503, No.\,12588101, and 12447101.
+Y.J. acknowledges funding from the National Key R\&D Program of China (Grant No. 2025YFF0512000), the Space Application System of China Manned Space Program (Grant No. CMSS-2025-5-P-002), and Wenzhou Institute (Grant WIUCASICTP2022).
+X. L. acknowledges the Postdoctoral Fellowship Program of CPSF (Grant Number GZC20252776).
+The authors acknowledge the use of the High Performance Cluster at Institute of Theoretical Physics, Chinese Academy of Sciences, and the computer clusters at the Hefei advanced computing center.\\ \textbf{Author contributions: }S.W.: Theoretical derivation and numerical simulation.
+X.L.: Methodology and data analysis.
+Y.J.: Design and interpretation, data analysis.
+L.L.: Conceptualization, methodology, design and interpretation. \\ \textbf{Competing interests: }The authors declare that they have no competing interests.